-This is probably the most commonly used type of wooden floor in the USA because of its natural beauty, hardness, and the fact the oak trees are really common in the States.
+This is probably the most commonly used type of wooden floor in the USA because of its natural beauty, hardness, and the fact the oak trees are ubiquitous in the States.

-An oak floor is resistant to all type of scratches and dents, which makes it a perfect choice for people with kids or pets, and it has an incredible resale value because potential home buyers are familiar with oak floors.
+An oak floor is resistant to all types of scratches and dents, making it a perfect choice for people with kids or pets, and it has an incredible resale value because potential home buyers are familiar with oak floors.

 Just remember that, as with most hardwoods grown in North America, they often have to be shipped to China for manufacturing, so it’s not the eco-friendly choice that it appears to be on the surface.
 Plus, it means there are fewer trees for us to enjoy!

 This flooring is smooth and sleek, meaning that it will perfectly suit a no-fuss decorating scheme.
 As you can see in the picture, it goes beautifully with most decors, from the clean and natural look of the white and cream finishings to the rustic look of the reclaimed wood furniture.

 It will also require less maintenance than wood floors because, as mentioned before, bamboo is harder than hardwoods.
 Also, bamboo flooring is a lot easier to clean than most floors, typically only requiring a simple sweep or vacuum.
 It’ll stand up to your pets’ claws, your kids’ dinnertime tantrums, and even your mother-in-law’s high heels.